medic/nginx-local-ip/README.md

 > 🚀 Public URLs to expose your local webapp without
 >    external proxies in your LAN

-Set of Nginx and Docker configurations to launch a Nginx reverse proxy running in the HTTPS port (443), using a public SSL certificate for domains `*.local-ip.medicmobile.org`.
+Set of Nginx and Docker configurations to launch a Nginx reverse proxy using a public SSL certificate for domains `*.local-ip.medicmobile.org`.
 The SSL certificate is signed by a CA authority and provided for free by [local-ip.medicmobile.org](https://local-ip.medicmobile.org/).
 Moreover, they have a free DNS service that provides wildcard DNS for any IP